axtk/navloc/README.md

 ### Navigation

-Retrieving the current location:
+Getting the current location:

 ```js
 console.log(route.href);
 ```

-Changing the current location to another path:
+Changing the current location:

 ```js
 // With the current location saved in the browser history